 “We believe bitcoin is here to stay.
 Our goal is to provide reliable easy to use service for companies and individuals to exchange bitcoins” — Nejc Kodrič, CEO

 Bitstamp team members are genuine.
-I was able to find them on different social networks, so given their history and web presence, you can trust the team members.
+I found them on different social networks, so given their history and web presence, you can trust the team members.

-Here is sneak peek into their team’s profile:
+Here is a sneak peek into their team’s profile:

 Getting Started With Bitstamp

 As I said earlier, Bitstamp has its roots in Luxembourg.
 In April 2016, the Luxembourgish government granted a license to Bitstamp to be fully regulated in the EU as a payment institution, allowing it to do business in all 28 EU member states.
 (Source- Wikipedia)